Judge: Return Chinese drywall lawsuits to original states

-NEW ORLEANS (AP) — Nine years after a judge began supervising a multitude of federal lawsuits that claim homes were damaged by Chinese drywall, he says it's time to return thousands of them for trial in the courts where they were filed.
+NEW ORLEANS (AP) — Nine years after a judge began supervising a multitude of federal lawsuits that claim homes were damaged by Chinese drywall, he says it's time to return thousands of remaining cases for trial in the courts where they were filed.

-Those opposing the transfer must file briefs of their arguments by April 12, and responses are due May 3, according to the U.S. Judicial Panel on Multidistrict Litigation's electronic docket.

 Fallon ruled in 2010 that Chinese-made drywall released sulfur fumes into homes, sickening occupants, corroding metals in wiring, plumbing, appliances and electronics, and stinking up the houses.
-In 2013, he approved settlements involving up to 10,000 homes and other buildings with drywall from German-owned Knauf Plasterboard Tianjin Co.
+In 2013, he approved settlements involving thousands of homes and other buildings with drywall from German-owned Knauf Plasterboard Tianjin Co.

 Remaining cases involve a second company, Taishan Gypsum Co.
 Ltd., which didn't show up in court until Fallon found it in contempt and forbade any of its subsidiaries or affiliates to do business in this country until it participated in court proceedings.